 - Extended family

-This phrase translates to, “I love you.”
-This is not something you’d say to a long-time friend or a 2nd cousin.
-Saying te amo is much more romantic and affectionate, and should be reserved for serious relationships and immediate family members.
+“Te amo” translates directly to, “I love you.”
+You might be thinking, “Isn’t that exactly what ‘te quiero’ meant?”
+Well, yes —and no. Saying “te amo” is much more romantic and affectionate, and should be reserved for serious relationships and immediate family members.

 When to use it: